howdoicomputer/canigohome/README.md

 So, example, say you need to get from The Dog House, FL to Smoothtown, WA.
 Wait, shoot, those aren't real addresses so I can't be cheeky with my example.

 So, example, say you need to get from [No Name, CO](https://en.wikipedia.org/wiki/No_Name,_Colorado) to [Nimrod, MN](https://en.wikipedia.org/wiki/Nimrod,_Minnesota).
-All you need to do is replace `wp.0=redmond%2Cwa&wp.1=Issaquah%2Cwa` with `wp.0=No Name, CO&wp.1=Nimrod, MN` in the original URL I posted and paste it into your browser.
+Now, all you need to do is replace `wp.0=redmond%2Cwa&wp.1=Issaquah%2Cwa` with `wp.0=No Name, CO&wp.1=Nimrod, MN` in the original URL I posted and paste it into your browser.

 So that this: